Alisson and Ederson share Premier League Golden Glove award after finishing season with 20 clean sheets | Goal.com

 Alisson and Ederson share Premier League Golden Glove award after finishing season with 20 clean sheets

-Manchester City's Ederson and Liverpool's Alisson have won the Premier League Golden Glove after finishing the 2021-22 season with 20 clean sheets apiece.
+Manchester City's Ederson and Liverpool's Alisson have shared the Premier League Golden Glove after finishing the 2021-22 season with 20 clean sheets apiece.

 Both goalkeepers conceded in the final game of the campaign to ensure that the leading goalkeeper prize was shared between the two title contenders.